nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 and deception about intent, stays outside, in the witness residue with a watcher beside it, because what is wanted moves.

-One step further, and this is only a conjecture.
-Alignment in the large may be reachable by setting the machine's goal to the record
+One step further is a conjecture: alignment in the large may be reachable by setting the machine's goal to the record
 itself: emit claims at the grade they have and never above it, which is the one part of honesty a stranger can check.
 The condition is that the machine never sets its own goals.
 A goal is a directive; it has no